zauberzeug/nicegui/tests/README.md

 ## Setup

-Please be aware that the below commands installs the latest version of the ChromeDriver binary, which is compatible with the version of Google Chrome installed on your system.
+Please be aware that the below commands install the latest version of the ChromeDriver binary, which is compatible with the version of Google Chrome installed on your system.
 If you have a different version of Chrome installed, you may need to install a different version of ChromeDriver or update your Chrome installation to be compatible with the installed ChromeDriver version.

 ### Mac